Networks top-level element

 - "com.example.label-with-empty-value"

-Compose implementations MUST set com.docker.compose.project and com.docker.compose.network labels.
+Compose sets com.docker.compose.project and com.docker.compose.network labels.

 name